willkg/blog/posts/site/now_douglas.rst

 Thus was born `Douglas <https://douglas.readthedocs.org>`_.

 Douglas resembles many of the static site blog generator systems written in Python that exist.
-That suggests it was a dumb idea to go and write it, but it has three compelling aspects that I think made it worth my time:
+That suggests it was a silly idea to go and write it, but it has three compelling aspects that I think made it worth my time: